Arthritis - osteo; Degenerative joint disease; Osteoarthrosis

 Although balneotherapy is most often used for psoriatic or rheumatoid arthritis, some medical experts believe that it may help people with OA as well.
 However, one large review of clinical trials found little evidence to support its use.Ice Massage, Transcutaneous Nerve Stimulation (TENS), and Electroacupuncture

 In a well-designed trial comparing the effectiveness of TENS, electroacupuncture, and ice massage for the treatment of knee OA, each of these methods were found to:

 - Reduce pain at rest

 - Increase knee range of motion

-Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following treatments to alleviate symptoms of OA based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following treatments to alleviate symptoms of OA based on their knowledge and experience.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 Although people with OA are best treated with an individualized homeopathic remedy chosen by a professional homeopath, several trials have found that some common homeopathic combinations may be at least as effective as conventional medications for OA.
 Potential remedies include:

-- A combination homeopathic preparation containing R. toxicodendron., Arnica montana (arnica), Solanum dulcamara (climbing nightshade), Sanguinarra canadensis (bloodroot), and Sulphur
+- A combination homeopathic preparation containing R. toxicodendron , Arnica montana (arnica), Solanum dulcamara (climbing nightshade), Sanguinaria canadensis (bloodroot), and Sulphur.

 Other Common Homeopathic Remedies for OA Include: